 Established in 2010 from the estate of the late Joseph A. Devine, one or more bursaries awarded to students on the basis of financial need.
+Application is made by completing a Grant Application.

 Eric Dittmar Scholarship

 Established in 2020 through a generous donation by Tim Dittmar, this scholarship is given to a student proceeding to second, third, or fourth year in Mechanical & Industrial Engineering who has faced challenges with dignity and perseverance.
 Selection made on the recommendation of Department Chair or alternate.